 The four research topics of The Hague University of Applied Sciences

-The research activities at The Hague University of Applied Sciences are related to ‘The Next Economy’, ‘Quality of Life’, ‘Good Governance for a Safe World’ and ‘Learning in a Network Society’.
+The research activities at The Hague University of Applied Sciences are related to ‘The Next Economy’, ‘Quality of Life’, ‘Good Governance for a Safe World’ and ‘Connected Learning’.
 Read more.